 - Minor hair loss.

-As a matter of fact, a study was performed by Dr. Saleh M. Aldaqal on the cosmetic effects after bariatric surgery, and it was determined that 70.58% of women and 46.15% of men (those who participated in the study) expected a better cosmetic appearance after the surgery, citing sagging skin as being the main problem (p.305).
+As a matter of fact, a study was performed by Dr. Saleh M. Aldaqal on the cosmetic effects after weight loss surgery, and it was determined that 70.58% of women and 46.15% of men (those who participated in the study) expected a better cosmetic appearance after the surgery, citing sagging skin as being the main problem (p.305).
 Though it can be repaired, don’t expect it to be a pleasing sight.

-Gallstones development is expected when the weight drop rapidly after bariatric surgery, almost 50% of people who had gastric bypass surgery will develop gallstones and it’s not harmless.
+Gallstones development is expected when the weight drop rapidly after obesity surgery, almost 50% of people who had gastric bypass surgery will develop gallstones and it’s not harmless.
 Thus, it can cause vomiting, nausea and abdominal pain which leads to surgery, a small percentage of people who had gastric bypass have to remove the gallbladder.

 How will you benefit from bariatric surgery?

 First off, to get the obvious out of the way, you are going to:

 - Lose plenty of weight in a short amount of time,

 - Drastically reduce your chances of developing an array of different conditions, most of them related to your heart and circulation system.